tnordquist/recursion-1/docs/index.md

     In an iterative implementation, bad or missing stopping conditions can result in an infinite loop&mdash;but the machine (virtual or otherwise) doesn't crash.
 Code on other threads (particularly those threads assigned to cores other than that assigned to the infinitely-looping thread) will continue to run.

-    In a recursive implementation, bad/mssing
+    In a recursive implementation, bad/missing stopping conditions will most often result in stack memory being exhausted.
+In the best case,